-RECOVERY is a randomised trial among patients hospitalized for COVID-19.
+RECOVERY is a randomised trial among patients hospitalized with PIMS-TS.
 All eligible patients receive usual standard of care in the participating hospital and are randomly allocated between no additional treatment and one of several active treatment arms.
 Over time, additional treatment arms have been added (see Table).

-The final protocol relevant to high dose corticosteroids are included in the supplementary material to this publication, together with summaries of the changes made.
+The final protocol (V16.1) which included all the PIMS-TS treatment comparisons are included in the supplementary material to this publication, together with summaries of the changes made.